shadowmint/llama-cpp-sys/README.md

 # llama-sys

-This is a trivial proof-of-concept binding of llama.cpp for rust.
+This is a binding of llama.cpp for rust.

+For a higher-level API, see https://github.com/shadowmint/llama-rs

 ## Build